-Tonight Jason and I will have a quiet dinner to celebrate the 11th anniversary of our so-called “illegal gay wedding”.
+Last night Jason and I had a quiet dinner to celebrate on the eve of the 12th anniversary of our so-called “illegal gay wedding”.

 So you might be surprised that we are not throwing a big party to celebrate the anniversary?
 Well, we don’t feel we can do that until the federal government legislates in favour of same-sex marriage.
-Yes, we’re still waiting!
+Yes, we’re still waiting, even after the referendum!

 My good friend and the member for Sydney, Alex Greenwich, says in many ways our wedding was the catalyst for the marriage equality campaign which today is still running across the country.